JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

 Or you and your dance playlist.
 If you've known me for a bit,
-  I have probably raved at you about Bessel functions at some point, while banging on the table
+  I have probably raved at you about Bessel functions while banging on the table
     and scrutinizing the ripples in my coffee.[^1]

 You can solve this equation